ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   information only to an authenticated and authorized TAM.

 TA Binaries
-: TA binaries are provided by the SP.It is the responsibility of the TAM to relay only verified TAs from authorized SPs.
+: TA binaries are provided by the SP.
+It is the responsibility of the TAM to relay only verified TAs from authorized SPs.
 Delivery of that TA to the TEEP Agent is then the responsibility of the TAM and the TEEP Broker, using the security mechanisms provided by the TEEP